SSWConsulting/SSW.Rules.Content/rules/popup-do-you-know-when-popup-forms-are-good/rule.md

 ---
-seoDescription: When to use popup forms: Simplify complex forms, provide clear action steps and avoid distractions.
+seoDescription: When to use popup forms - Simplify complex forms, provide clear action steps and avoid distractions.
 type: rule
 archivedreason:
 title: Popup - Do you know when Popup forms are good?
 guid: 68a939c7-cecd-40b9-82fb-dc02f24b0f81
 uri: popup-do-you-know-when-popup-forms-are-good